arokor/pararr.js/README.md

 #Pararr.js - Parallel computing for Node

 Modern multicore systems can process lots of data in parallel but writing parallel code can be tricky.
-Pararr.js provides an easy to use API for parallel computating in Node and parallel implementations of standard array functions like *map* or *filter* that utilize all cores in the system when calculating their result.
+Pararr.js provides an easy-to-use API for parallel computing in Node and parallel implementations of standard array functions like *map* or *filter* that utilize all available cores in the system when calculating their result.

 ##Usage
     var p = require('./lib/pararr'),